csound-flossmanual/csound-floss/book/09-c-csound-as-a-vst-plugin.md

 details.

-If you are not well versed in low level computer programming you can just use Cabbage to create Csound based plugins.
-See the section titled
+If you are not well versed in low level computer programming you can just use [Cabbage](https://www.cabbageaudio.com) to create Csound based plugins.
+See the [Cabbage chapter](10-b-cabbage.md) in part 10 of this manual.
-\'Cabbage\' in Chapter 10.